 • 90% are on track to graduate college within 4-6 years

 • 50% have declared majors in STEM related studies

-Although it costs approximately $7,000 each summer for a student to attend (HS)2, there is no cost for students to participate in (HS)2
+Although it costs approximately $7,000 each summer for a student to attend (HS)2, there is no cost to students to participate in (HS)2

 .
-All scholars receive full room and board, as well as textbooks and course materials, free of charge.
+Thanks to the generosity of donors, all scholars receive full room and board, as well as textbooks and course materials, free of charge.
 The only possible costs to scholars are those of transportation, medical insurance and incidental expenditures during the summer sessions.
 No student should refrain from applying to (HS)2 because of inability to pay additional costs.